Oxford English Language Teachers' Academy Masterclass

 Resident in College

 For that real University of Oxford experience, you’ll have the opportunity to live in student accommodation in Worcester College.
 The college is situated in the centre of Oxford only a few streets away from the bustling shopping area of Cornmarket and High Street and is also close to the Ashmolean Museum and Oxford Railway and Coach Stations.
-If you choose to live in college you will have a single study bedroom with private bathroom and toilet.
+You will be provided with a single study bedroom with private bathroom and toilet.

 We regret that participants cannot be accommodated at Worcester College either prior to or beyond their programme dates.
 Family members and/or friends who are not enrolled on this programme cannot be accommodated in college.